 See the job outlook for computer and information systems managers, from the U.S. Department of Labor.

 The Cisco Networking Academy Program centers on teaching students to design, build and maintain computer networks.

 Students receive hands-on experience with state-of-the-art networking equipment to prepare them for the 21st century workplace.

 The program also prepares students for the Cisco Certified Network Associate exam.

 Associate Degree (AAB) Programs

-Minor degrees will only be awarded at the time a student receives a baccalaureate degree and only if the over-all GPA for the minor courses is at least a 2.0.
+Minor degrees will be awarded only at the time a student receives a baccalaureate degree and only if the overall GPA for the minor courses is at least a 2.0.

 Please note: Contact CAST Advising Services for any updates.